storj/docs/app/node/payouts/zk-sync-opt-in-for-snos/page.md

 This tells us that at a gas price of approximately 117 Gwei, the activation fee would be about 1.18 STORJ.

-You can learn more in the [zkSync Documentation](https://zksync.io/api/).
+You can learn more in the [zkSync Lite Documentation](https://zksync.io/api/).

+## Understanding zkSync Era fee

+The fee for transaction on zkSync Era (L2 -> L1) can be checked on the [Bridge](https://portal.zksync.io/bridge/withdraw)

 ## Transfer tokens from zkSync Lite (L2) to Ethereum (L1)

-If you want to withdraw your tokens from your zkSync Lite L2 wallet address to any L1 address, you need to reconnect your L1 Ethereum wallet to zkSync Lite with [zkSync Wallet](https://wallet.zksync.io/) - once connected, it will show your L2 token balance as shown below.
+If you want to withdraw your tokens from your zkSync Lite L2 wallet address to any L1 address, you need to reconnect your L1 Ethereum wallet to zkSync Lite with [zkSync Lite Wallet](https://lite.zksync.io/) - once connected, it will show your L2 token balance as shown below.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/2_jVvd_HGOYw0x4JavGDn_image.png)